1996 Russian presidential election: Fraud

-Some instances of fraud were indicated to have taken place, but the various political actors, including the opposition, did not challenge the result.

-The Central Election Commission of the Russian Federation found in 1996 that the original second-round results reported from Mordovia were falsified.
+Some instances of fraud were indicated to have taken place; the various political actors, including the opposition, did not challenge the result.
+The Central Election Commission (CEC) found in 1996 that the original second-round results reported from Mordovia were falsified.
 A significant number of votes that had been cast for Zyuganov were recorded as "Against All Candidates".
-The vote totals from Mordovia were subsequently adjusted by the Central Election Commission in order to remedy this.

-The Central Election Commission also discovered fraud in Dagestan, an ethnic republic which had experienced a very improbable change in voting patterns between rounds.
-The vote totals were revised to remedy this.

-Another instance of fraud was discovered in Karachay-Cherkessia by the Central Election Commission.
+The vote totals from Mordovia were subsequently adjusted by the CEC in order to remedy this.
+The CEC also discovered fraud in Dagestan, an ethnic republic which had experienced a very improbable change in voting patterns between rounds, and the vote totals were revised to remedy this.
+Another instance of fraud was discovered in Karachay-Cherkessia by the CEC.
 The vote totals were adjusted to remedy for this as well.

 Allegations of unfairness and fraud

-There have been a number of allegations claiming that there were further, and greater, instances of fraud than the aforementioned instances that had been discovered by the Central Election Commission.
+There have been a number of allegations claiming further and greater instances of fraud than the instances that had been discovered by the CEC.
 They include a number of allegations that assert that the election was unfair and favored Yeltsin, as well as some allegations that go as far as to assert that the entire election was fraudulent.
 In addition to federal subjects in which fraud was discovered by the CEC, some results, such as those from Russia's ethnic republics of Tatarstan and Bashkortostan, showed highly-unlikely changes in voting patterns between the two rounds of voting.
-That has aroused suspicions of election fraud.
-However, any fraud that may have contributed to those discrepancies is unlikely to have had a material effect on the outcome of the election.
+That has aroused suspicions of election fraud, although any fraud that may have contributed to those discrepancies is unlikely to have had a material effect on the outcome of the election.
 One hypothesis that has been given for the dramatic increase in support that Yeltsin saw in some regions was that prior to the second round vote, administrative pressure was applied in those regions to coerce voters into supporting Yeltsin.

 Allegations have been made by some that in the first round of the election, several regions of Russia committed electoral fraud in favor of Zyuganov.
 It has also been further alleged by some that several of the republics switched the direction of their fraud during the second round to favor Yeltsin instead.

-Mikhail Gorbachev has voiced a belief that the results of the election were falsified.
-He has stated that he believes that the results underreported his actual share of the vote.

-At a meeting with opposition leaders in 2012, Russian President Dmitry Medvedev was reported to have said, "There is hardly any doubt who won [that race].
+Mikhail Gorbachev voiced a belief that the results of the election were falsified.
+He stated that he believes that the results underreported his actual share of the vote.
+At a meeting with opposition leaders in 2012, the then Russian president Dmitry Medvedev was reported to have said: "There is hardly any doubt who won [that race].
 It was not Boris Nikolaevich Yeltsin."